-Our Board has a policy for the pre-approval of audit and non-audit services performed by the independent registered public accountants, pursuant to which the Audit Committee generally is required to pre-approve the audit and permissible non-audit services performed by the independent registered public accountants in order to assure that the provision of such services does not impair the accountants' independence.
-The Audit Committee considers non-audit fees and services when assessing the accountants independence.
-Unless a type of service to be provided by the independent registered public accountants has received general accountants has received general accountants has received general elimits, the services will require specific pre-approval and the Audit Committee.
-Any amounts invoiced for services rendered that materially exceed pre-approved cost levels will require specific approval by the Audit Committee prior to the payment of such invoice.
-On an annual basis, the Audit Committee may pre-approve specific services that are expected to be provided to the Company by the independent registered public accountants during the following twelve months.
-The most recent pre-approval occurred in November 2022.
+Our Board has a policy for the pre-approval of audit and non-audit services performed by the independent registered public accountant, pursuant to which the Audit Committee generally is required to pre-approve the audit and permissible non-audit services performed by the independent registered public accountant in order to ensure that the provision of such services does not impair the accountant's independence.
+The Audit Committee considers non-audit fees and services when assessing the accountant's independence resistered public accountant are received generally six in thin any preseablished fee limits, the service will require specific presporal by the Audit Committee.
+Audit Committee may pre-approval and it committee may pre-approval by the Audit Committee may pre-approval and so the Company by the independent registered public accountant during the following twelve months.
+The most recent pre-approval occurred in November 2023.
 The Audit Committee may delegate pre-approval authority to one or more of its members, who in turn must report any pre-approval decisions to the Audit Committee at its next scheduled meeting.